The distribution of syntactic dependency distances: Discussion

 \subsection{The effect of annotation style}

-In the previous sections we presented the obtained results in relation to both PUD and PSUD, highlighting differences and commonalities.
-We now make a summary of these points, aiming to characterize the effect of annotation style on the considered hypotheses.
-Overall, the qualitative results are robust to annotation style suggesting the solidity of the observed patterns, but some differences emerge.
-The discussion on the origins of such differences is open, and is connected to the fundamental question of whether an annotation style is a more accurate representation of our brain's functioning than the other, or whether different styles simply mirror different aspects of this functioning.
+So far we have observed commonalities and differences between PUD and PSUD.
+Overall, the main qualitative results are robust to annotation style, supporting the soundness of the observed patterns, but some differences emerge.
+The discussion on the origins of such differences is open, and is connected to the fundamental question of whether an annotation style is a more accurate representation of our brain's functioning or the linguistic processing than the other, or whether different styles simply mirror different aspects of this functioning or processing.
 While providing a rather descriptive account of such differences, we partly attempt to address this question.